Rounded Log Cabin Heart In the Hoop

 You will need a total of 16 blocks.
 It is the same block, but different placement of the color:

-And six background blocks all white: background block.JPG
+And six background blocks all white: Rounded-log-cabin-background-block.webp

-Stitching out the blocks (the curved block is shown in the step by step instructions below)
+(The curved block is shown in the step by step instructions below)

 The blocks will be stitched from the center and out clockwise in this order: